 Now, I may not be into the most trendy baby items ; the ones that denote some sort of baby social status but we do have some standards.
 When I was still pregnant, my mother took us up to their attic to show us a bassinet we might want to use.
 The husband had never been up there, but I think I can safely say, he will never forget the space.
 My mother is not actually a hoarder, so everything is organized and labelled and sectioned off.
 Most people, however, don't have several sets of 100 year old shoes or a section of clothes marked "Polyester pant suits: 1970's" in their attics, so the images are remarkable and can certainly make an impression.
 My mother was our tour guide into this vast land of family heirlooms and elementary school art projects, as only she can really know its intricacies.
 (Every once in a while, she goes up there and says she is doing a big purge, but she mostly just gives away a few items and then re-organizes and moves stuff around.
 This is also true for the basement.)
 We crouched across the low-beamed space and were taken to a covered mound just spitting distance from the absolutely enormous Bonnie and Clyde poster that I cannot figure out why we still own.
 When the bassinet was unveiled, the husband and I noticeably shuddered.
 It was a 70 year old, (at least), faded wicker piece resembling more a dilapidated rickshaw than something we would ever imagine putting a newborn in.
 My mother tried to insist on the soundness of its structure by shaking it around, which proved in no way reassuring as ancient, (possibly lead paint?) dust mites went flying.
 We politely declined.
 Let me correct that.
 The husband politely declined and I probably said something to her to the effect of; "Are you high?
 We're not putting anyone in that."

 I was reminded of all this today when scrolling through Pinterest, which yes, I do like to do, because all this being said, I do revel in decor projects.
 I love a good "before-and-after" blog, photo series, TV show- you name it- I'm on board.
 I did eventually have fun when our girl was about 6 months old, and outfitted the nursery, which was previously a guestroom, all ready for her to spend nights in and for us to play in.
 For a while, I just kept saying; "I wouldn't have picked this green, but it's fine.
 She's a baby.
 People are ridiculous with these nurseries; she doesn't care what the wall color is."
 Later, the husband loved that the wall color, previously deemed "fine" for a nursery was suddenly deemed "unacceptable".
 "I tried to live with it, but I can't!"
 I said.
-The wall color was then changed another more acceptable shade of... you guessed it... green.
+The wall color was then changed to another more acceptable shade of... you guessed it... green.

 I thought of all this "stuff" for babies when reading a style blog I found today.
 This particular post was about an admittedly beautiful nursery, but the writing on the subject had my eyes rolling immediately.
-The mom who had designed the space was quoted as saying; "I have a deep passion for wallpaper, so finding the perfect one was very important to me. " I honestly didn't know one could have a "deep passion" for paper that gets put on a wall, like just the paper itself and not the idea of creating a space.
+The mom, who had designed the space, was quoted as saying; "I have a deep passion for wallpaper, so finding the perfect one was very important to me. " I honestly didn't know one could have a "deep passion" for a paper that gets put on a wall, like just the paper itself and not the idea of creating a space.
 The paper... that goes on a wall...she has a deep passion for that...
 She felt so passionately about this paper, in fact, that finding the PERFECT one was of tantamount importance.
 I mean, what would have happened if she hadn't found the PERFECT WALL PAPER?!
 I can only imagine the despair of knowing that maybe your kids could have gotten into Harvard if only you'd found "the one".
 I can tell you what else this woman has a passion for; putting her children in overly twee winter hats indoors and awkwardly posing them for professional photos on a perfectly white carpet that will be surely soon be covered in snots and Gogurt, (yes, that is a brand name).
 But it's all good, because the wall paper behind them is perfect.
 It is literally the best thing she could find; superior to all the other wallpapers.

 Personally, my very favorite thing about our girl's nursery is this antique mirror from my parents' house.
 As a child, my mom had it hanging in the garage and I could never understand why.
 I thought it was so beautiful and deserved a place in the house.
 It is beautiful in its way, but as an adult, I can understand why it never made it inside.
 It's cherry wood with a mirror in the center and two flowery paintings of Victorian moms and daughters.
 It has four coat hooks and one is half broken off.
 It's worn-looking and mildly ridiculous in its ostentatious formality bordering on kitsch, but several weeks into the fog of having a little girl, I called my mother and asked if she still had it in the attic for me.
 "Now that I have a girl, will you send me my mirror?"
 I said.
 She still had it, of course.
 It was wrapped up in the attic and a Post-it was attached with my name on it.
 And with all the new stuff out there, for this room, this antique is perfect for us because it speaks of my childhood.
 Just like the husband's teddy bear sits on top of our girl's toy chest, I hope she looks at these objects with the same wonder that we did as kids.
 That is the real magic of "things"; the way they make us feel.
 And we get to relive our own feelings watching our daughter make memories with them.